 Electrolytes and Minerals – why they are so important

 “Electrolyte” is another name for your body’s ions, i.e. those molecules which are electrically-charged.
-They are used by your cells to create and carry voltages across cell membranes.
-They are part of the communications between your cells.
+They are used by your cells to create and carry voltages across cell membranes, i.e they are part of the communications between your cells.

 Electrolytes are primarily composed of the minerals sodium, potassium, magnesium, calcium, plus chloride, phosphates and sulfates.
 They are essential for the functioning of your cells and organs!
-Electrolytes can affect the water levels in your body, how acidic your blood should be, how your muscles function, and more.
+Electrolytes can affect the water levels in your body, how acidic vs alkaline your blood and urine should be, how your muscles function, and more.
 Your kidneys help keep your electrolytes in balance.

 A comprehensive metabolic panel (CMP or CPT) is helpful.
 See the Recommended Labwork page for facilities where you can order your own testing.
 Even more detailed is getting the RBC testing done for your minerals, which shows cellular levels.

 Our bodies are made up of the same minerals that are in the earth.
 We need those minerals, whether they are part of electrolytes or not.
 Minerals provide balance in our bodies, plus they help make things “go” in our bodies.
 They keep our bones strong and our immune system healthy.
 They support our nervous system, produce energy, and create cells.
 They work with the vitamins we take and can be potent antioxidants i.e that which destroys free radicals.

 It is all too common for thyroid patients to become low in the important mineral iron.
 Low iron means you won’t be able to raise your natural desiccated thyroid or T3 without having hyper-like symptoms.
 You’ll also want to be optimal in your levels of the trace minerals selenium, iodine, copper, zinc and more.
 Calcium is a bulk mineral like sodium, potassium and magnesium and is also important, though many easily get enough via their diet.